ory/sdk/clients/client/go/docs/UpdateSettingsFlowWithDeviceAuthnMethod.md

 HasCsrfToken returns a boolean if a field has been set.

+### GetDeviceauthnRegister

+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetDeviceauthnRegister() UpdateSettingsFlowWithDeviceAuthnMethodRegister`

+GetDeviceauthnRegister returns the DeviceauthnRegister field if non-nil, zero value otherwise.

+### GetDeviceauthnRegisterOk

+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetDeviceauthnRegisterOk() (*UpdateSettingsFlowWithDeviceAuthnMethodRegister, bool)`

+GetDeviceauthnRegisterOk returns a tuple with the DeviceauthnRegister field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceauthnRegister

+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) SetDeviceauthnRegister(v UpdateSettingsFlowWithDeviceAuthnMethodRegister)`

+SetDeviceauthnRegister sets DeviceauthnRegister field to given value.

+### HasDeviceauthnRegister

+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) HasDeviceauthnRegister() bool`

+HasDeviceauthnRegister returns a boolean if a field has been set.

-### GetDelete
+### GetDeviceauthnRemove

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetDelete() UpdateSettingsFlowWithDeviceAuthnMethodDelete`
+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetDeviceauthnRemove() string`

-GetDelete returns the Delete field if non-nil, zero value otherwise.
+GetDeviceauthnRemove returns the DeviceauthnRemove field if non-nil, zero value otherwise.

-### GetDeleteOk
+### GetDeviceauthnRemoveOk

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetDeleteOk() (*UpdateSettingsFlowWithDeviceAuthnMethodDelete, bool)`
+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetDeviceauthnRemoveOk() (*string, bool)`

-GetDeleteOk returns a tuple with the Delete field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDeviceauthnRemoveOk returns a tuple with the DeviceauthnRemove field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDelete
+### SetDeviceauthnRemove

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) SetDelete(v UpdateSettingsFlowWithDeviceAuthnMethodDelete)`
+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) SetDeviceauthnRemove(v string)`

-SetDelete sets Delete field to given value.
+SetDeviceauthnRemove sets DeviceauthnRemove field to given value.

-### HasDelete
+### HasDeviceauthnRemove

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) HasDelete() bool`
+`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) HasDeviceauthnRemove() bool`

-HasDelete returns a boolean if a field has been set.
+HasDeviceauthnRemove returns a boolean if a field has been set.

 ### GetMethod